Introduction to technical analysis charts

 Technical traders believe that the patterns created by one or more candlesticks in a row can offer useful insights into where a market is headed next.
-We’ll cover this in more detail in the Key candlestick patterns lesson.
+This is covered in more detail in our Key candlestick patterns course lesson.

 Test your knowledge

 What is this market’s closing price over this trading period?